Hello, I would like to ask for information on ginseng extraction.

 Your material is otherwise suspiciously similar to that just asked by a regular reader who bought it from Salvia Paradise.
 Please do not call him a ginseng, but an eleuterokok, otherwise it will knit with a real ginseng.
 When I use the term ginseng in the following text , I always think Panax , the so-called " Siberian Ginseng " I mean as eleuterokoccus ( Eleutherococcus senticosus ) .

-You make it right that you fill it in the extraction vessel to the edge, because rather than the tree, herb , it is wood, lignum (perhaps) eleutherococci senticosi , which swells only a fraction of its volume.
+You make it right that you fill it in the extraction vessel to the edge, because rather than a tree, a herb , it is wood, lignum (perhaps) eleutherococci senticosi , which swells only a fraction of its volume.

 - Yellow carotenoids may appear yellow.
 Tincture do not compare anything, just mark out how many grams of drug comes from 100ml tinctures and you have it.
 If your drug is ok, then you can trust your own tinktura more than the products on the market.